rafid29mehda/All-About-ECG/Denoising Techniques/Filtering-based denoising techniques/README.md

 **What to Expect**: The top plot shows the original ECG with small wiggles (noise).
 The bottom plot is smoother, with clear P, QRS, and T waves, but QRS peaks stay sharp.

-**Try It Yourself**: Run in Colab, change `window_length` to 11 or `polyorder` to 3, and see the effect.
+**Try It theself**: Run in Colab, change `window_length` to 11 or `polyorder` to 3, and see the effect.
 A larger window smooths more but may blur features.

 ---

 ### Summary

 Denoising ECG signals is like cleaning a messy picture to show the heart’s story clearly.
 Filtering techniques—Low-pass/High-pass, Band-pass, Notch, Butterworth, Chebyshev, and Median—are like different sieves that catch specific types of noise.
 Low-pass/High-pass and Band-pass target frequency ranges, Notch zaps powerline hums, Butterworth and Chebyshev smooth signals (with Chebyshev being stricter), and Median removes spikes.
-The “When to Use in ML/DL” sections help you choose based on the ECG’s noise and ML/DL task.
+The “When to Use in ML/DL” sections help we choose based on the ECG’s noise and ML/DL task.

 For our PhD prep, start with Butterworth filters—they’re smooth and widely used, with easy Python tools like `scipy.signal`.
 Try the code example above, then explore Notch or Median filtering for specific noises.
 These skills will prepare our ECG data for ML/DL models to detect heart diseases.

-If you need more examples, explanations, or help with other ECG topics, just let me know!
+If we need more examples, explanations, or help with other ECG topics, just let me know!